h4dynn/kickit/TO-DO.md

 # kickit

-- [ ] Make an io.Power socket, for user power control
+- [x] Make an io.Power socket, for user power control (shutdown/reboot)

-      (shutdown/reboot)
+- [ ] Add partial compatibility with `systemd`
+      (programs that depend on systemd)

 # ktctl